 Continue north to Maun, driving through largely uninhabited rural landscapes.
 The bustling town of Maun is the most popular base for safaris into the famous Okavango Delta.

-Tonight we get ready for our optional camping trip in the magical Okavango Delta - an unforgettable bush experience.
+Tonight we get ready for our camping trip in the magical Okavango Delta - an unforgettable bush experience.
 Your guide tells you more about what to expect in the delta, advising you on what to pack in your overnight bag.

 Early this morning our Johannesburg to Dar es Salaam Overland Camping Safari sets off from Maun, heading into the pristine Okavango Delta.